qoomon/gradle-git-versioning-plugin/README.md

       <br>

 - `${dirty}` If repository has untracked files or uncommitted changes this placeholder will resolve to `-DIRTY`, otherwise it will resolve to an empty string.
-    - ⚠️ Can lead to performance issue on very large projects
+    - ⚠️ Can lead to performance issue on very large projects (10,000+ files)
 - `${dirty.snapshot}` Like `${dirty}`, but will resolve to `-SNAPSHOT`
   <br><br>